 Click "+” next to Counter and set values in appeared pop-up window, then click "Save" to save the settings.

 Current version of Virto Kanban has two functions – Sum and Average.

 Note: selected task field must contain a number.

-Now, total Count shows the total amount of hours for tasks in "In Progress” column.
+Now, total Counter shows the total amount of hours for tasks in "In Progress” column.

-Click “X” next to the Count name to delete this Count.
+Click “X” next to the Counter name to delete this Counter.

-Note: If the board has swimlanes, the count would be applied to each cell (a part of a column included into a smimlane).
+Note: If the board has swimlanes, the counter would be applied to each cell (a part of a column included into a swimlane).

 Swimlanes visualize different classes of work as horizontal lanes on the board.
 You can select for a swimlanes set a list field containing several values, for examle Choice, Multichoice, User, Lookup, Boolean, etc.)